ai/rake-completion/README.md

-# WARNING - this project is obsolete.
+# Warning: this project is obsolete

 Updates and support are no longer provided.
 Feel free to improve it.